Sa-dia/OnlineVotingApp/README.md

 ## 🧠 Key Features

 - 🧾 **User Registration & Authentication**
-  Users can register with personal details and verify identity before voting.
+  Users can register with personal details and verify their identity before voting.

 - 🪪 **Document Upload**
   Upload image and ID proof (such as birth certificate or NID) during registration.